hazarjast/multi_room_audio_rtk8821cu/README.md

 netplan apply
 ```

 Adjust ALSA default sound card to use the analog outputs instead of trying to use the non-existent HDMI audio outputs via the AMD integrated graphics (there's not even an HDMI output on these units).
-Also add our 'lmclient[n]' user to the 'audio' group for easy changes of levels with 'alsamixer' and change the power button behavior to perform graceful shutdowns:
+Also add our 'lmclient' default OS user to the 'audio' group for easy changes of levels with 'alsamixer' and change the power button behavior to perform graceful shutdowns:
 ```
 cat <<EOF | sudo tee /etc/asound.conf
 defaults.pcm.card 1